- Does legal deposit apply to electronic publications?

 Yes.
 These include Australian electronic books, journals, sheet music, maps, magazines, newsletters, newspapers and websites that are made available to the public for sale or for free.

-All works published in Australia, including works published by Australians on websites and hosted on overseas self-publishing platforms.
+All works published in Australia, including works published by Australians on websites and hosted on overseas self-publishing platforms, such as Amazon and Lulu.

 See how to deposit